nytimes/objective-c-style-guide/README.md

 Variables should be named as descriptively as possible.
 Single letter variable names should be avoided except in `for()` loops.

-Asterisks indicating pointers belong with the variable, i.e. `NSString *text` not `NSString* text` or `NSString * text`, except in the case of global string constants.
+Asterisks indicating pointers belong with the variable, i.e. `NSString *text` not `NSString* text` or `NSString * text`, except in the case of constants.

 Property definitions should be used in place of naked instance variables whenever possible.
 Direct instance variable access should be avoided except in `dealloc` methods and within custom setters and getters.